-Wagamama have shared the recipe for one of their most beloved dishes, their chicken katsu curry.
-This version is for you to cook the ultimate Japanese comfort food at home.
+Wagamama have shared the recipe for one of their most beloved dishes, chicken katsu curry, for you to cook the ultimate Japanese comfort food at home.

-Cook your favourite Foodie Friday recipe and remember to share photos or videos of your creations on social media, using the hashtag #visitwatford.
+Cook your favourite Foodie Friday recipe and share on social media, using the hashtag #visitwatford.

 For the curry sauce

 1 onion, finely chopped

 1 teaspoon turmeric